laurentperrinet/laurentperrinet.github.io/content/publication/khoei-14-vss/index.md

----
-abstract: The flash lag effect (FLE) is a well known visual illusion that reveals the perceptual difference in position coding of moving and stationary flashed objects.
+---abstract: The flash lag effect (FLE) is a well known visual illusion that reveals the perceptual difference in position coding of moving and stationary flashed objects.
   It has been reproduced experimentally in retina and V1 along with some relevant evidences about motion based position coding in areas MT and MT+.
 Numerous hypotheses